-Welcome to Cozen O'Connor’s 2017 Guide to State Attorneys General.
+Welcome to Cozen O'Connor’s 2020 Guide to State Attorneys General (AGs).
 The guide includes information on AGs in all 50 states, the District of Columbia, and the United States Territories and Commonwealth, including a photo and website address, year first elected or appointed, political party affiliation, leadership positions, and brief background summaries.
 We also include a map of the United States highlighting party affiliation.

 State AGs continue to be active as a legal, policy, and political force.
 They enforce the laws of their individual states and work collaboratively on multistate investigations.
 Federal legislation also broadens their co-enforcement powers.
 This expanding influence continues to generate significant media exposure.

 We hope that you find our guide to be a valuable resource.
-For ongoing updates and analysis on State AG activity across numerous industries, please subscribe to new posts or follow us on Twitter: @StateAGReport.
+For ongoing updates and analysis on State AG activity across numerous industries, please subscribe to new posts and follow us on Twitter: @StateAGReport.
+For the latest in AG election news, insight, and polls visit Cozen O'Connor’s State AG Election Tracker and follow us on Twitter: @AGElections.

 Choose a state from above or below to see Attorney General details.